Microsoft shelves AI data-center deals in sign of potential oversupply, analyst says

 Brokerage Jefferies, currently hosting the Microsoft investor relations team in Sydney, said the company has strongly denied any change to its data center plans.

-The company's shares, which underperformed most Big Tech stocks last year, rose about 0.5 per cent in premarket U.S. trading.
+The company's shares, which underperformed most Big Tech stocks last year, fell about 1.8 per cent in early U.S. trading.

 Any lease cancellations would mark a sharp shift for a company that months ago earmarked $80 billion in capital spending for this fiscal year, mostly for AI.
 Microsoft has called the spending crucial to easing supply bottlenecks that limit its ability to meet AI demand.